bananabenana/separate_contaminated_assembly_graphs/README.md

 # separate_contaminated_assembly_graphs
 Script which split assembly graphs into membership groups by taxon.
-This allows you to decontaminate multi-species assembly graphs into species-specific sub-graphs and assemblies.
+This allows you to automate decontamination of multi-species assembly graphs into species-specific sub-graphs and assemblies.
 Will give you seperate `.gfa` and `.fasta` files for each taxa within your contaminated `.gfa` file.
 You decide the taxonomic level (`"kingdom", "phylum", "class", "order", "family", "genus", "species"`) for which to separate your assemblies.

 <img src="images/SAMN46829665.png" width="500" height="500">